Fire resiliency

 Groundwater Recharge

-Beaver and BDA restored rivers and streams support increased biodiversity and richness of plant and animal species.
+Beaver and BDA restored rivers and streams support increased biodiversity from the creation, stabilization, enrichment, and diversification of aquatic habitat.

 Increased Biodiversity